 Date for review to be initiated by

 Name of school/setting

 Name of child

 Date of birth

 Group/class

 Medical condition or illness

 Name/type of medicine

 (as described on the container)

 Expiry date

 Dosage and method

 Quantity received by school

 Timing

 Special precautions/other instructions e.g. storage

 Are there any side effects that the school/setting needs to know about?

 Self-administration - y/n

 Procedures to take in an emergency

 Quantity returned Date:

-NB: Medicines must be in the original container as dispensed by the pharmacy

 Contact Details

 Name

 Daytime telephone no.

 Relationship to child

 Address

 I understand that I must deliver the medicine personally to [agreed member of staff]

-The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school/setting staff administering medicine in accordance with the school/setting policy.
-I will inform the school/setting immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.
+The above information is, to the best of my kr to school/setting staff administering medicine the school/setting immediately, in writing, if t or if the medicine is stopped. in accordance with the school/setting here is any change in dosage or freque policy.
+I will inform ncy of the medication

-NameSign nature(s)
+Name Signa ature(s)

 Date

 Recepit of medication confirmed b y:

 Date medicine provided by parent

 Quantity received Date

 Witness by (in case of controlled drugs) Date

-Name and strength of medicine ·
+Name and strength of medicine '

 Expiry date

 Dose and frequency of medicine

 Quantity returned to parent Date

-Authorisation to administer medication approved by headteacher (or senior teacher)
+Authorisation to administer medication appro ved by headteacher (or senior teacher )

+Name Role

-Name Role Signature Date
+Signature Date